groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/python/_index.md

           ```
     # more_feature_loop
       - title: "Apply Background Brush for Text & Stamp Signatures"
-        content: "GroupDocs.Signature Cloud SDK for Python, allows you to apply background brush effects to your text ‎as well as stamp signatures.
-At the moment, you are able to apply 4 different kinds of brushes, which ‎include, Linear Gradient Brush, Radial Gradient Brush, Solid Brush, and Texture Brush.‎"
+        content: "GroupDocs.Signature Cloud SDK for Python, allows you to apply background brush effects to your text as well as stamp signatures.
+At the moment, you are able to apply 4 different kinds of brushes, which include, Linear Gradient Brush, Radial Gradient Brush, Solid Brush, and Texture Brush."
       # more_feature_loop
       - title: "Get eSignature SDK for Python Up and Running"
-        content: "Whether you want an easy and efficient integration or a complete customization, ‎GroupDocs.Signature Cloud SDK for Python provides you with various options to quickly get your ‎Python eSignature applications up and running.
-No need to worry about “low level” details regarding ‎HTTP requests and response, instead our digital signature RESTful API makes you able to relax and ‎focused on building and deploying top-quality Python applications quickly to the market.‎"
+        content: "Whether you want an easy and efficient integration or a complete customization, GroupDocs.Signature Cloud SDK for Python provides you with various options to quickly get your Python eSignature applications up and running.
+No need to worry about “low level” details regarding HTTP requests and response, instead our digital signature RESTful API makes you able to relax and focused on building and deploying top-quality Python applications quickly to the market."
 ############################# Support ############################
 support:
     enable: true